 One such trick is to wear a thin camouflaged veil over the face instead of using camouflage paint or sticks.
 This not only improves camouflage but also serves as a barrier against bugs and insects in humid environments.
 Similarly, instead of painting the arms and hands, gloves are advisable.
 Even in moist conditions, gloves can provide a barrier that reduces the number of nicks, scrapes, and minor cuts that can occur when operating in a tactical environment.

-When using burlap strips or jute to camouflage yourself or your equipment, ensure that the material is suitably aged and/or weathered.
-A rucksack with new strips of burlap on it looks amazingly like a rucksack with fresh strips of burlap on it.
-The burlap should be left outside for at least a week and rained on several times.
-If you cannot do this, get the burlap wet, rub it in mud, dirt, or rocks for a few minutes, then throw it in a washing machine and keep it in there for a few cycles.
-A few cycles in a dryer doesn’t hurt either.
+When utilizing burlap strips or jute to camouflage yourself or your equipment, it’s important to ensure that the material is suitably aged and weathered.
+Freshly applied burlap strips on a rucksack can be easily spotted, so making the material appear more natural is important.
+The burlap should be exposed to the elements for at least a week, ideally with several rainfalls.
+If this is impossible, an alternative method is to get the burlap wet, rub it in mud, dirt, or rocks for a few minutes, then put it through a few cycles in a washing machine and dryer.
+This will help to give the burlap a more natural and weathered appearance.

 Choose right uniforms

 It is generally advisable to avoid all-black uniforms in a tactical environment.
 Very few natural elements are black.
 The black splotches on uniforms can simulate shadows but are not a natural appearance.
 Using black on uniforms raises some concerns, mainly when operating in wooded areas.
 Shadows in the woods are stationary, and the presence of “moving shadows” clearly indicates that they are not natural.

 The black uniform stands out in areas without trees or other objects that produce shades and makes soldiers more visible.
 Additionally, the black color on BDUs is typically much darker than 90% of natural shadows.
 It’s important to consider the environment and the natural elements when choosing camouflage and uniforms.